How Much Does It Cost to Lay Sod?

 Potential problems when laying sod

 You'll find a number of potential problems that could delay your installation or improve fees.
 The very first is rain.
-Whilst some moisture assists the sod grow, a large downpour signifies your pristine black dirt becomes mud.
+Whilst some moisture assists the sod growth, a large downpour signifies your pristine black dirt becomes mud.

 Temperature is also an issue.
 It is not best to install sod in really hot weather, because adding fertilizer can cause the grass to burn and cold climate tends to make it a lot more difficult for the grass to take.